 Dining Room Rugs

-For this same reason, it's often best to choose a round or octagonal rug to go under a round table and a rectangular rug for a rectangular table.
+Square rugs suit square tables by highlighting the silhouette of a room.
+A standard 8’ x 8’ rug size is a great starting point.
+For a round table, it's often best to choose a round or octagonal rug to sit underneath.
 If you have a smaller square table, you can place it on a round or octagonal rug, as long as all of the chairs fit appropriately.

 Common Rug Sizes